-Now you understand that there are two parts to each imp application — the agent code and the device code — you’re ready to develop your own connected application.
-However, you might very well be wondering how you’re going to come up with all the code you need: the software that runs in the cloud and connects your application to services such as Azure, AWS, PubNub and Twitter, and the code that runs on your device that communicates with the peripherals you want to build into your hardware, such as LEDs, LCDs, sensors and actuators.
+Now you understand that there are two parts to each imp application — the agent code and the device code — you’re ready to develop your own connected product.
+However, you might be wondering how you’re going to come up with all the code you need: the software that runs in the cloud and connects your application to services such as Azure, AWS, PubNub and Twitter, and the code that runs on your device to communicate with the peripherals you want to build into your hardware, such as displays, sensors and actuators.

 The good news is that much of this code has already been written for you.
 Better still, it’s really easy to incorporate this existing software into your own.